swapnil-linux/ansible-inv-ceph/README.md

-# Ansible dynamic inventory script to list of CEPH nodes grouped by mon, osd & mds
+# Ansible dynamic inventory script to for CEPH nodes grouped by mon, osd & mds